Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/home.md

 * Apart from that accountability bean counting exercise, we won't be bean counting.
 Instead, we will provide you with two preliminary grades (not binding) based on your project.

 Participation: 15%
-* We will be conducting this class using the platform known as Slack.
+* We will be conducting this class using a variety of technologies (Zoom, Flipgrid,etc).
+For communication, we will using the platform known as Slack.
 * You are expected to communicating with your instructors and class using this platform.
 * Mastery will be measured by examining Slack history.
 Slack allows us to download and organize all of your individual contributions.
 * We won't be bean counting (i.e., you have to post X times per week).
 Instead, we will provide you with two preliminary grades (not binding) based on your demonstrated communication.